Scan Science and Technology

 The purpose of the present paper is to elucidate the influence of Accelerated soil Erosion on vertical texture contrasted soils (VTC-s) in young glacial landscapes of North-Eastern Poland.
 To solve the problem, a comparison of non eroded forest reference VTC pedons with arable soil has been made.
 On the basis of the results, five classes of VTC-soil truncation have been distinguished.
 According to the identified degrees of truncation, maps of soil cover transformation, caused by Accelerated Erosion, were generated and overlapped on Digital Elevation Models (DEMs).
 The widespread occurence of strongly and completely eroded investigated soils provides intense anthropical pressure on soil cover in the agriculture areas of NorthEastern Poland.

-Bal Ram Singh – 2nd expert on this subject based on the ideXlab platform
+Bal Ram Singh – One of the best experts on this subject based on the ideXlab platform.

 soil quality effects of Accelerated Erosion and management systems in three eco regions of tanzaniaSoil & Tillage Research, 1999Co-Authors: F B S Kaihura, I K Kullaya, Method Kilasara, J B Aune, Bal Ram SinghAbstract: